Picking the right salon management software is crucial.

 Boulevard has opted for a more maximal approach to its calendar interface, with a variety of options available right at first glance.

-In the menu bar at the top of the screen, the calendar features several day view options, including Day, Today, 4 Day, and Week views, as well as filters to select the individual staff member (or members) whose schedule you would like to view.
+In the menu bar at the top of the screen, the calendar features several day view options, including Day, Today, 4 Day, and Week views, as well as filters to select the individual staff member (or members) whose schedule you want to view.

-The unique Front Desk View allows you to see all of your daily appointments at a glance, separated into columns by appointment status.
+The unique Front Desk View lets you see all your daily appointments at a glance, separated into columns by appointment status.

 Square Appointments Calendar